maxanatsko/PowerBI-Desktop-MCP/README.md

 **Data Flow:**
 The ONLY data that passes through this MCP server flows between:
 1. **Your Power BI Desktop** → MCP Server (reads model structure, executes queries)
-2. **MCP Server** → **Your chosen LLM** (Claude Desktop or Claude Code)
+2. **MCP Server** → **Your chosen AI assistant** (Claude Desktop, Claude Code, VS Code with GitHub Copilot, or other MCP-compatible tools)

 All communication is local to your machine.
 The MCP server acts as a bridge between Power BI Desktop and your AI assistant - nothing more.

 **Your responsibility:**
-- Be aware of what data you ask Claude to access in your Power BI model
+- Be aware of what data you ask the AI to access in your Power BI model
-- Remember that Claude may store your conversations according to Anthropic's privacy policy (for Claude Desktop/Claude Code users, consult their respective privacy policies)
+- Remember that your chosen AI assistant may store conversations according to their privacy policies:
+  - Claude Desktop/Claude Code: Anthropic's privacy policy
+  - VS Code with GitHub Copilot: Microsoft/GitHub privacy policies
-- The MCP itself does not retain any data between requests
+- The MCP server itself does not retain any data between requests

 ## Key Features